 As your relationship grows and changes, it is not only outer experiences that impact your life.
 You are weaving the fibers with intentions, words, and actions with your partner in each interaction.
 Here are some ways you can strengthen the fibers of your relationship daily.

 This may sound simple, but it is easy to forget the power behind these words.
 Gratitude goes a long way in partnership.
 Especially with simple things, gratitude prevents us from taking each other for granted.
 Children especially notice this practice and are more likely to show gratitude when modeled by their parents.2.
 Seek to understand.

 As you learn and grow with your partner, you will cross uncharted waters within your marriage and yourself.
 Asking questions and listening to understand the perspective of your partner will help your partner feel loved and understood.
 Showing kindness and empathy to both yourself and your partner can also help you weather the storms and sail through to the calm seas.

 Related Reading: "Keys to Healthy Love and a Happy Relationship."

-Misunderstandings and disagreements are part of partnership.
+Misunderstandings and disagreements are part of a partnership.
 Getting clear on your roles and responsibilities prevents many conflicts.
 You must take responsibility for your role and actions daily.
 We are interacting with life at every moment based on our past experiences, which create filters.
 Sometimes we act unkind and our behavior is not about our partner, but ourselves.
 Taking responsibility for your actions and words in these moments (and working on issues within yourself) can be a huge asset in your relationship.